 Instructions

-• Pound garlic and coriander root with a mortar and pestle.
+• Pound the garlic and coriander root together using a mortar and pestle (or food processor).

-• Heat a wok or skillet over medium heat, add oil and fry the garlic and coriander root mixture.
+• Heat a pan over medium heat.
+Add the oil and fry the garlic-coriander paste until fragrant and golden.

-• Bring to a boil and add the rice.
-Close the soup pot lid and let boil for 10 minutes.
+• Add the rice to the soup pot.
+Cover with a lid and let it boil gently for about 10 minutes.

-• Add celery and the pork meatballs 1 by 1 to ensure they don’t clump together.
-Cook for 5 more minutes, or until the pork meatballs float to the surface.
-Serve immediately and garnish with fresh green onions.
+• Add the celery and gently drop the pork meatballs into the pot one by one to prevent sticking.
+Cook for another 5 minutes, or until the meatballs float to the surface.

 Notes